zoomed in mold spores

 Now, I am fulfilled in my work helping others.
 And I have energy to work full time…and I’m able to go on adventures like hiking and even scuba diving!

-I want for you to get back to having adventures, too.
+I want you to get back to having adventures, too.

 Every week, someone reaches out to me saying that they are down to tolerating 10 foods or fewer.
 Or they can’t walk through the detergent aisle at the store without feeling nauseated.

-But many of my clients start to see improvements once they get the mast cells calmed down and once they start addressing mold.
+But many of my clients start to see improvements once they get the mast cells calmed down and once they start addressing Mold Toxicity.

-I have worked with many clients who were house-bound and felt like there wasn’t anywhere else to turn.
+I have worked with many clients who were house bound.

-I remember specifically a woman I’ll call “Madelyn.”
+I remember one client, “Madelyn.”
 She hadn’t left her house in over a year because of how sick she was.

 We figured out she had Mold Toxicity.
 And she started on a very gentle, customized mold detox.

-16 months later, she was not only getting out of the house.
+16 months later, she got out of the house.
+Big time!
 She went on a trip to Sedona!
-This was only a pipe dream 2 years before.
+This was only a dream 2 years before.

-A lot of advice out there for people with major health issues, though, doesn’t take into account Mold Toxicity.
+A lot of advice out there for people with major health issues, though, doesn’t consider Mold Toxicity.

 As a result, they tend to not get better from that advice.
 Worse yet, it can make them even sicker.